Archit404Error/TsoaExpressStarter/README.md

 The core philosophy of this backend is to be self-documenting via TypeScript types and JSDoc in `routes.ts`.
 Running `yarn dev` or `yarn build` will automatically generate swagger docs served at `localhost:{Process Port}/docs`.

-## Usage
+## Usage and Installation
 After cloning this repository, duplicate the `.envtemplate` file and rename it to `.env`.
 In local environments, set `NODE_ENV` equal to `dev`, and populate the `DEV_URI` and `PROD_URI` variables with your dev and prod MongoDB drive connection URIs, respectively.

-Once your `.env` is set up, run `yarn dev` to start a development server (which automatically restarts and recompiles swagger docs on saving any file in `src/`).
+Once your `.env` is set up, run `yarn` to install all dependencies.
+Run `yarn dev` to start a development server (which automatically restarts and recompiles swagger docs on saving any file in `src/`).
 To run a production build, use:
 ```
 yarn build
 yarn start